The great gatsby important scenes

 In Chapter 9, Nick compares the green light to how America, rising out .

-This important quote from Nick’s lengthy meditation in Chapter 9 brings the motif of geography in The Great Gatsby to a conclusion.
+Scott Fitzgerald's The Great Gatsby.Nick and Gatsby are continually troubled by time—the past haunts Gatsby and the future weighs down on Nick.
 By Victoria Pietrus in Arts & Entertainment on May 13, 2013 6:00PM.
 Not only did she cheat to win her first .
 The Decline of the American Dream in the 1920s.It depicts the lives of characters entangled in the New York City social scene, in dangerous love affairs, and endless wealth.A summary of Chapter 9 in F.